Matmul High-level API Enabling NBuffer33 Template

 Obtaining Profile Data

-Use the msProf tool to obtain the operator simulation pipeline diagram and on-board profiling data, and analyze the pipeline status of the Cube and Fixpipe.
+Use the msProf tool to obtain the Operator Simulation Pipeline and On-board Profiling data, and focus on analyzing Cube and Fixpipe pipelines.

 Analyzing Main Bottlenecks

 • The following figure shows the pipeline before optimization.
-In the default template of MatmulPolicy, matrices A and B are fully loaded, and only one copy of matrices A and B is moved.
-In this case, the MTE2 execution time is long, and the pipeline is serial.
+In the default template of MatmulPolicy, matrices A and B are fully loaded, with their data moved only once.
+In this case, the execution time of MTE2 is long, and pipeline tasks are executed in serial.

 Optimization Solution

-Enable the NBuffer33 template.
-Before calling the GetTiling API, call the SetMatmulConfigParams API to enable the NBuffer33 mode so that the obtained tiling meets the requirements.
-When creating a Matmul object on the kernel side, enable the NBuffer33 template.
+Enable the NBuffer33 template: Before calling the GetTiling API, call the SetMatmulConfigParams API to enable the NBuffer33 mode so that the obtained tiling information meets the requirements.
+Enable the NBuffer33 template when creating a Matmul object on the kernel side.
 For details about the complete example of enabling the NBuffer33 template, see sample for enabling the NBuffer33 template policy.
-Perform the following steps:
+The specific procedure is as follows:

 Before calling the GetTiling API to obtain the TCubeTiling structure, enable the NBuffer33 mode.